 HEA 110 Personal Health/Wellness 3 0 0 3

-Prerequisites: None

-Corequisites: None

-College Transfe er Course

-This course pr ovides an introduction to basic personal health and wellness.
-Emp hasis is pla aced

-should be able of health and alth issues such as nutrition, mental health, and fitness.
-Upon to demonstrate an understanding of the factors necessary to wellness.
-This course has been approved for transfer under the for elective course requirement. o the main tenar nce
+This course provides an introduction to basic personal health and wellness.
+Emphasis is placed on current health issues such as nutrition, mental health, and fitness.
+Upon completion, students should be able to demonstrate an understanding of the factors necessary to the maintenance of health and wellness.
+This course has been approved for transfer under the CAA and ICAA as a pre-major and/or elective course requirement.

-UEA 112 First Aid and CDD 1 2 0 2
+HEA 112 First Aid and CPR 1 2 0 2